-The best places to visit in El Salvador include colorful towns such as Apaneca, Juayua, or Suchitoto.
-Also, it incorporates natural areas such as the Cerro Verde National park and the Planes of Renderos.
-By the same token, urban areas such as the city of Santa Ana or the San Salvador historic district had to be included.
+The best places to visit in El Salvador are the colorful towns of Apaneca, Juayua, or Suchitoto.
+Also, natural areas such as the Cerro Verde National park and the Planes of Renderos.
+Urban areas such as Santa Ana or the San Salvador historic district are fantastic places to visit.

-Undoubtedly, this small nation has a large number of places that could have been included in the following list.
-Nevertheless, I had to narrow it down to the top 15.
+Undoubtedly, this small nation has many places that could have been included in the following list.
+Nevertheless, I had to narrow it down to the top 12.

 1- Cerro Verde National Park.